DevMountain/quoteBook/README.md

 * Using ng-click and the methods we set up on our dataService object earlier, make those three buttons do the appropriate action.
 * Once you've finished, add some ng-shows to 'toggle' the input boxes for add, remove, and filter making sure you only show one at a time.

-##Step 5: Persist your Quotes as a cookie in your browser
+##Step 5: Persist your Quotes using your browser's local storage
-* Look up how to use $cookieStore and the $cookieStore API - https://docs.angularjs.org/api/ngCookies/service/$cookieStore
-* Now instead of just pushing or splicing your quotes out of the array, use $cookieStore to persist that data as a cookie in your browser.
+* Use JSON.stringify and JSON.parse to store the quotes object in your browser's local storage.